 These instructions are for Mailchimp users, but ConvertKit users can follow this route, too!

-Step 1: Create a page for your library, and a sign-up page.
+Step 1: Create a page for your resource library, and a sign-up page.
 You can easily send people to yourdomain.com/join (like Renee’s example above).
 For Squarespace users, this can easily be done with a Cover Page.
 For WordPress users, you could simply embed a sign-up form into your page.
 Either way, the sign-up page needs to be minimal and focus on the sign-up form.